 If your employer offers a 401(k) match, make sure you are taking 100% advantage.
 If you are not, you are leaving free money on the table!
 Large companies typically offer 3% to 6% of your annual salary as a match when you contribute to your 401(k).
 Dont leave that money behind!

 In addition to free money, your 401(k) offers a chance to save for retirement while saving on taxes.
 401(k) contributions are pre-tax, and you dont pay income taxes on those earnings.
 Instead, you pay income taxes when you withdraw during retirement, presumably at a lower tax rate than you pay today.

 Automated IRA Investing

 There are two types of IRA accounts.
-Younger investors do best saving with a Roth IRA, while those nearing retirement do best with a traditional IRA.
+Younger investors do the best saving with a Roth IRA, while those nearing retirements do best with a traditional IRA.
 A traditional IRA uses pre-tax dollars like a 401(k).
-A Roth IRA uses after-tax dollars, which means you pay taxes on your income when you earn it, but do not pay taxes on funds when you withdraw during retirement.
+A Roth IRA uses after-tax dollars, which means you pay taxes on your income when you earn it but do not pay taxes on funds when you withdraw during retirement.